object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

   In [3]: print(a + b)
   3

-You're unlikely to be surprised that Python can add :ref:`integers <typesnumeric>`.
-On the other hand:
+You're unlikely to be surprised that Python can add :ref:`integers
+<typesnumeric>`.
+On the other hand it turns out we can also add strings:

 .. code-block:: ipython3